 The very scenic Bells Rapids Walk Trail offers views of countryside, coastal plains, and babbling rapids so is hard to compare to anything else in Perth.
 Whilst there is loads of parking available, it is a very popular spot on weekends during Winter and early Spring so be sure to visit early or midweek if you enjoy your hikes a little quieter.

-Lesmurdie Falls, located in Mundy Regional Park in the hills east of Perth, is the largest and most impressive of all the waterfalls in Perth but it also includes 5 great walking trails.
+Lesmurdie Falls, located in Mundy Regional Park in the hills east of Perth, is the largest and most impressive of all the waterfalls in Perth but it also includes five great walking trails.

 The length of the trails vary from 640m to 3kms, with the Valley Loop Trail being the longest and our personal favourite!
 Setting off from Falls Rd car park there is a fantastic trail information board which provides a map and list of the trails, with duration and level of difficulty.